stig/www.brautaset.org/_posts/2007-06-15-piping-to-sh.md

 ---
 layout: post
-title: Piping to -
+title: Piping to sh -
 imported: 31/01/2013
 tags: ['Shell Hacks']
 ---

-So, in my previous hack I showed how to [rename lots of files](/articles/2007/06/11/renaming-lots-of-files.html) with little effort.
+So, in my previous hack I showed how to [rename lots of files](/articles/2007/renaming-lots-of-files.html) with little effort.
 Let's remind ourselves how the one-liner looks:

     for f in *.doc ; do mv $f ${f%.doc}.txt ; done